 \subsubsection{Long-term predictions:}

 We concluded in the preceding section that ConvLSTM, TT-DMD, and MAR models could be easily tested for long-term predictions because they are computationally less expensive.
 This section validates their success for long-term forecasting (250-time steps ahead). \underline{Training procedure:}~ The ConvLSTM training procedure is the same as the short-term prediction training procedure discussed in the previous section, except that the data instances now have a longer lookback (i.e., to incorporate more past states/history) and forecast horizons; we used thirty frames, fifteen for input and fifteen for prediction and used iterative (recursive) prediction strategy to get 250 step predictions, as shown in \cite{recur_mimo1}, \cite{recur_mimo2}.
 The training for TT-DMD and MAR is the same, but the prediction length has been increased to 250 steps.
-Although rolling forecasting mechanisms can be used in MAR or TT-DMD, we limited our technique in this work to simple prediction mechanisms only. \underline{Results:}~

-We compare the predictions of MAR, ConvLSTM, and TT-DMD with the target, as shown in Figure \ref{fig:sp_field}.
-From the plots, we can deduce that the MAR model is incapable of correctly predicting multiple steps ahead, whereas TT-DMD and ConvLSTM predictions are quite close to target frames.
-According to the predictions, TT-DMD is superior to ConvLSTM at capturing spatial information for the first few steps, and as shown in Figure \ref{fig:FWError}, TT-DMD also has the lowest frame-wise normalized root mean square error (NRMSE) for the first eight steps, then it starts increasing and becomes slightly higher than ConvLSTM, but is far better than MAR throughout the prediction length.
+Although rolling forecasting mechanisms can be used in MAR or TT-DMD, we limited our technique in this work to simple prediction mechanisms only. \underline{Results:} We compare the predictions of MAR, ConvLSTM, and TT-DMD with the target, as shown in Fig. \ref{fig:sp_field}.
+From the plots, we can deduce that the MAR model cannot correctly predict multiple steps ahead, whereas TT-DMD and ConvLSTM predictions are quite close to target frames.
+According to the predictions, TT-DMD is superior to ConvLSTM at capturing spatial information for the first few steps.
+However, other metrics revealed that ConvLSTM is better when the prediction horizon increases.

-We chose four arbitrary locations to compare the performance of models at different latitude-longitude coordinate points, i.e., we took four time fibres (individual temperature time series) of the spatiotemporal prediction tensor, $\underline{\mathbf{X}}_{predition}$ and observed how they evolved over time.
-These time series are depicted in Figure \ref{fig:sp_MSA}.
+Furthermore, we chose four arbitrary locations and compared the performance of different models at each location, i.e., we took four time-series fibers (individual temperature time series) of the spatiotemporal prediction tensor, $\underline{\mathbf{X}}_{predition}$ and visualized them over time.
+These time series are depicted in Fig. \ref{fig:sp_MSA}.